Frequently Asked Questions

 The new regulations will mean that in future, no waste from businesses can be sent for disposal unless it can be shown to have gone through a treatment process.
 The simplest way to provide this treatment is to separate your waste for reuse or recycling.
 The aim is to increase recycling rates and reduce the amount of waste we send for disposal.
 It will also help reduce your business costs, save energy, conserve natural resources and protect the environment.

 You’ll need to obtain a waste transfer note from the company or companies collecting your waste.
 Keep this document for two years, as you may be asked to present it if an enforcement officer from your local council or the Environment Agency ask to see it.
-The UK Government is currently working towards moving this process online, and from April 2025 all organisations that produce, collect or treat waste will need to use the new digital waste tracking system.

 If you transport your own waste between stores, depots or distribution hubs, you’ll also need to register as a waste carrier.